Details

 • Garmin instruments (two chart plotters, AIS, radar, auto-pilot, engine displays, wind instruments, VHF)

-• All sails, batteries and a bunch of other equipment were replaced or added in 2021-2022 (listed below)
+• New composite sails, new lithium battery bank, and a bunch of other equipment added or replaced during 2021-2023 (listed below)

 Recent Upgrades